 uThukela district municipality do comply with Skills Development Act.
 The District has developed and implementing workplace skills development plan in order to enhance the skills of the staff and thereby improve their competencies.
 The Workplace Skills Plan is developed on annual basis and adopted by Council.
 After the adoption, it is then submitted to LGSETA for accessing funds.
 However, the funding that was received was insufficient to meet the needs of the District. uThukela workplace skills plan outlines the training and development for the municipality.
 It also addresses the gaps and shortfalls in skills required and identified positive ways of addressing them.

-In the financial year 2019/2020, the municipality has been experiencing financial constraints no budget was allocated for training.
-Only five employees received formal training through LGSETA Mandatory Grant, and two received training from COGTA.
+In the financial year 2020/2021, the municipality has been experiencing financial constraints no budget was allocated for training.
+Twenty-three employees were trained and 15 employees received bursaries through LGSETA Mandatory Grant, and four received training from SALGA.